kultmedia/local-proxy/README.md

 In certain cases we might want to run the proxy in https.
 In this case, some extra steps need to be taken:
 - Install [mkcert](https://github.com/FiloSottile/mkcert) on your machine
 - Run `mkcert -install`
-- Now move into the `certs` folder of this project ( `cd certs` )
+- Now move into the `certs` folder of this project
-- Run `mkcert nle.local.styla.dev 127.0.0.1 ::1`
+- Run `mkcert local.kultmedia.com 127.0.0.1 ::1`
 - If the command worked correctly you should have two new files:
-   - `nle.local.styla.dev.pem`
+   - `local.kultmedia.com.pem`
-   - `nle.local.styla.dev.key.pem`
+   - `local.kultmedia.com.key.pem`
-- If the two files are not named like this, rename them accordingly
+- If the two files are not named like this, rename them as specified above
 - Restart the docker container.
-You should now be able to access the host also with https ( https://nle.local.styla.dev )
+You should now be able to access the host with https ( https://local.kultmedia.com )